Get To Know Our Team

 I like learning - new ways to do therapy, artistic endeavors, cooking new dishes, growing different kinds of plants, music, people, ideas!
 Curiosity is always present in my brain.

-Q & A with Kim
+Q & A with Jim

 Something you do to improve your mental health?